composewell/streamly/docs/User/Project/README.md

 * Fearless, declarative concurrency for seamless parallel execution.
 * A collection of ecosystem libraries for fast and efficient development.

-Check out the [Streamly Setup and Usage Guide](/docs/User/Tutorials/setup-and-usage.md) and [Quick Overview](/docs/User/Tutorials/quick-overview.md) for an introduction to the library.
+Check out the [Streamly Getting Started Guide](/docs/User/Tutorials/getting-started.md) and [Quick Overview](/docs/User/Tutorials/quick-overview.md) for an introduction to the library.
 For more detailed documentation, visit the [Haskell Streamly website][Streamly].